quincynjoroge/SQL-Analysis-of-Hardware-Producers-Company/README.md

 6. fact_sales_monthly: contains monthly sales data for each product.

 ## Tools utilized
-- MySQL Workbench
+- MySQL Workbench: IDE used to write SQL queries
-- PowerBI
+- PowerBI: To create visualizations
-- PowerPoint
+- PowerPoint: To create a presentation to effectively communicate the sales insights to the top-level management

 This project is part of the codeBasics resume project challenge.
 You can find the more information [here](https://codebasics.io/event/codebasics-resume-project-challenge)